StarScape/DB-Project/README.md

 -- Jack

 TODO:
-* refactor reservations stuff into reservations.js, remove Vue component
-* prevent reservation dates from overlapping
+* Prevent reservation dates from overlapping
+* Add BannerID to reservations
+* Add link to reservations on homepage